HassanAzam/flask-jwt-auth/README.md

     - Cookies are sent out for every single request, (even for requests that don't require authentication).
     - Vulnerable to XSRF.
 You have to implement extra measures to make your site protected against cross site request forgery.
     - Bound to a single domain.
 (So if you have a single page application that makes requests to multiple services, you can end up            doing crazy stuff like a reverse proxy.)

+### Auth Workflow

+    - Client provides email and password, which is sent to the server
+    - Server then verifies that email and password are correct and responds with an auth token
+    - Client stores the token and sends it along with all subsequent requests to the API
+    - Server decodes the token and validates it

+This cycle repeats until the token expires or is revoked.
+In the latter case, the server issues a new token.

 ## Quick Start